dangkaka/play-with-go/README.md

 ## What is this project for?

-* Understand know how kafka + Go + MongoDB work together
+* Understand how kafka + Go + MongoDB work together
 * Use docker to build environment: easier to install, easier to use

 ## Setup